...

 Ex-Georgia Official Faked Pregnancy to Collect Maternity Leave Pay

-An ex-Georiga official faked her pregnancy so she could collect maternity leave pay.
+An ex-Georiga official faked her pregnancy so could collect maternity leave pay.
 Officials said the scheme fell apart after a co-worker noticed her baby bump was fake.

 In addition to faking her pregnancy, the Georgia office of the Inspector General announced this week that Robin Folsom, 43, also made up a fake baby daddy.
-She sent an email to her bosses claiming that she was under doctor’s orders for several weeks of bed rest following the birth of her baby in May 2021.
+She sent an email to her bosses claiming that was under doctor’s orders for several weeks of bed rest following the birth of her baby in May 2021.

 According to a news release from the IG’s office, the false birth came a couple of months after a co-worker at the state’s Vocational Rehabilitation Agency allegedly witnessed part of Folsom’s false pregnancy stomach “come away” from her body.